JamesBampton/gurus-travel-blog/README.md

 ## Project

-Final Project - By Guru's of teh Apocolypse.
+Final Project - By Guru's of the Apocolypse.

-Project Name - Gurus Travel Blog
+Project Name - Gurus Travel Blog.

 ---